4dn-dcic/foursight/docs/checks.md

 * **allow_action**: boolean value of whether or not the linked action can be run.
 Defaults to False.
 See the [action docs](./actions.md) for more information.

 Lastly, there are a number of attributes that are used internally.
 These do not usually need to be manually set, but can be.
+* **kwargs**: these are set to the value of the key word parameters used by the check, which is a combination of default arguments and any overriding arguments (defined in the check group or a manual call to run the check).
 * **s3_connection**: is set automatically when you use `init_check_res`.
 * **name**: the string name of the check that should be exactly equal to the name of the function you want the result to represent.
 * **title**: generated automatically from the name attribute unless it is set manually.